photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 # Setup Using Docker Compose

+Docker Compose works with [human-readable YAML files](../developer-guide/technologies/yaml.md) that define application services, networks, and storage volumes, so you don't have to remember complicated commands and parameters.
 Before you start, make sure you have [Docker](https://store.docker.com/search?type=edition&offering=community) installed on your system.
 It is available for Mac, Linux, and Windows.

 !!! info ""